Typhoon Chebi (2006)

-Typhoon Chebi (/ko/), known in the Philippines as Super Typhoon Queenie, was a powerful typhoon that impacted Luzon during early November 2006.
+Typhoon Chebi, (Note: The name Chebi (Korean: 제비, [ˈt͡ɕe̞(ː)bi]) was contributed by South Korea and refers to the barn swallow (Hirundo rustica) in Korean.) known in the Philippines as Super Typhoon Queenie, was a powerful typhoon that impacted Luzon during early November 2006.
 Chebi is the third typhoon since Typhoon Xangsane to hit the country destructively.
 The 30th tropical depression developed east of the Mariana Islands on October 31 as a weak disturbance.
 The system was dubbed into a tropical depression on November 8, until both the JMA and PAGASA upgraded it to a tropical storm on November 9.
 Chebi rapidly intensified to a Category 4 typhoon the next day and made landfall over northern Philippines on November 11.
 The system finally dissipated near Hong Kong and Vietnam on November 14.

-The name Chebi is a misspelling for Jebi and was corrected in 2007, which means swallow in Korean.
+The name Chebi would be corrected following this season in 2007 and be spelled as Jebi.